Specialties

 - Cerebro-Vascular Disease (Inc CVA)

-- Describe the symptoms and signs associated with CVA (stroke) and its complications (CR3)
+- Describe the symptoms and signs associated with stroke and its complications (CR3)

-- Know the general mechanisms which cause cerebral arterial disease (CR3)
+- Know the general mechanisms which cause cerebral vascular disease (CR3)

-- Describe the role of aspirin, thrombolysis and anticoagulation in the treatment of a stroke (CR3)
+- Describe the role of aspirin, other anti-platelet drugs, thrombolysis and anticoagulation in the treatment of stroke (CR3)

-- Demonstrate examination of the peripheral motor system following stroke (CR3)
+- Demonstrate examination of the relevant neurological system following stroke (CR3)

-- Know the medical management of transient ischaemic attacks and completed stroke (CR3)
+- Know the medical management of transient ischaemic attacks (TIA) and completed stroke (CR3)

 - Know about the rehabilitation of patients with completed stroke (CR3)